dineshkumarkolimi/DevOps/Terraform/README.md

 2. `-json` - If specified, the outputs are formatted as a JSON object, with a key per output
 3. `terraform output instance_id`
 4. `terraform fmt` ——> it will format the  tf files
+5. `terraform console` ——> This helps us to play with functions, variables and experiment with them before we deploy
+6. `terraform console -var=“host_os=unix”` ——> This will pick up value of a variable named host_os as unix but not the tfvars value or default value
+7. `terraform console -var-file=“<variablefilename>.tfvars”`

+Variables:
+* Anywhere we want to use variables then we use `${var.<variable_nme>}`